mesosphere/kudo-cassandra-operator/docs/multidatacenter.md

 ## Adding instances running in other Kubernetes clusters

 Datacenters can also span multiple Kubernetes clusters.
 To let an instance know about a datacenter running in another Kubernetes cluster, the `EXTERNAL_SEED_NODES` parameter has to be set.
 This parameter takes an array of DNS names or IP addresses that seed nodes outside of the cluster have.
 The clusters have to be set up so that the pods running Cassandra nodes can communicate with each other.
+Futhermore, the cluster names have to be the same across all datacenters.
+This is achieved by using the same instance name or setting the `OVERRIDE_CLUSTER_NAME` parameter across all datacenters.

 For example, if we have a Kubernetes cluster in the `us-west-2` region with 5 nodes.
 When starting a new Cassandra instance on a Kubernetes cluster in the `us-east-2` region, we set `EXTERNAL_SEED_NODES` to the seed nodes of the cluster in `us-west-2`